Setting Up Your Agent Environment

 Here is how it works: your primary model generates a response or action plan.
 Before executing, a second model reviews the output for errors, hallucinations, or policy violations.
 Only if the validator approves does the action proceed.

-# Partner debugging configuration
+# Partner debugging pattern with CrewAI

-role: "Review the primary model's output for factual accuracy and safety"
+goal='Review output for factual accuracy and safety',

 This is especially valuable for high-stakes actions like sending emails, posting content, or modifying files.
 The cost of a second model call is trivial compared to the cost of an incorrect autonomous action.